Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Methodology

 \subsection{Partial Spatio-Temporal Skeleton Representation Learning}

-Many existing methods\cite{li20213d,guo2021contrastive} focus on generating various views of skeleton sequences for contrastive learning, but they often overlook the local relationships between different skeleton joints and frames.
+Many existing methods~\cite{li20213d,guo2021contrastive} focus on generating various views of skeleton sequences for contrastive learning, but they often overlook the local relationships between different skeleton joints and frames.
 However, these local relationships are vital for real-world applications because they provide critical context for tasks like action recognition.
-To bridge this gap, Partial Spatio-Temporal Learning (PSTL)~\cite{zhou2023selfsupervised} leverages local relationships by using a unique spatiotemporal masking strategy to create partial skeleton sequences.
-These sequences are utilized in a triplet stream structure comprising an anchor stream, a spatial masking stream with Central Spatial Masking (CSM), and a temporal masking stream with Motion Attention Temporal Masking (MATM).
-Therefore, PSTL shows a certain level of effectiveness in handling occlusion.
-PSTL adopts the framework of Barlow Twins \cite{zbontar2021barlow}, thus avoiding the drawbacks of contrastive learning that require a large number of negative samples, as well as the need for a large batch size and memory bank\cite{li20213d,guo2021contrastive}.
+To bridge this gap, Partial Spatio-Temporal Learning (PSTL) leverages local relationships by using a unique spatiotemporal masking strategy to create partial skeleton sequences.